 Little River is a somewhat small town located in the state of South Carolina.
 With a population of 9,954 people and four constituent neighborhoods, Little River is the 48th largest community in South Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Little River is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Little River is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Little River who work in sales jobs (17.19%), office and administrative support (16.88%), and food service (11.31%).
+Overall, Little River is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Little River who work in sales jobs (20.25%), office and administrative support (16.19%), and management occupations (9.11%).

-In terms of college education, Little River is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.35% of adults 25 and older in the town have at least a bachelor's degree.
+The population of Little River overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%: 25.65% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Little River in 2018 was $35,607, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,428 for a family of four.
 However, Little River contains both very wealthy and poor people as well.

 Little River is a somewhat ethnically-diverse town.
 The people who call Little River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little River residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Little River include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Little River is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and German.